dylan-eustice/context-aware-rag/docs/source/contributing.md

 - Install [Git](https://git-scm.com/)
 - Install [uv](https://docs.astral.sh/uv/getting-started/installation/)

-context-aware-rag is a Python library that doesn’t require a GPU to run the workflow by default.
+vss-ctx-rag is a Python library that doesn’t require a GPU to run the workflow by default.
 You can deploy the core workflows using one of the following:
 - Ubuntu or other Linux distributions, including WSL, in a Python virtual environment.

 ### Creating the Environment

-1. Fork the context-aware-rag repository choosing **Fork** on the [context-aware-rag repository page](https://github.com/NVIDIA/context-aware-rag).
+1. Fork the vss-ctx-rag repository choosing **Fork** on the [vss-ctx-rag repository page](https://github.com/NVIDIA/vss-ctx-rag).

-1. Clone your personal fork of the context-aware-rag repository to your local machine.
+1. Clone your personal fork of the vss-ctx-rag repository to your local machine.
     ```bash
-    git clone <your fork url> context-aware-rag
+    git clone <your fork url> vss-ctx-rag
-    cd context-aware-rag
+    cd vss-ctx-rag
     ```

     Then, set the upstream to the main repository and fetch the latest changes:
     ```bash
-    git remote add upstream git@github.com:NVIDIA/context-aware-rag.git
+    git remote add upstream git@github.com:NVIDIA/vss-ctx-rag.git
     git fetch --all
     ```

 1. Initialize, fetch, and update submodules in the Git repository.
     ```bash